 - 1. Eligibility for Catastrophic Leave - a.
 All permanent employees of the County of Mendocino shall be eligible to receive Catastrophic Leave under the terms and conditions of this policy who have - 1.
 Successfully completed twenty-six pay periods paid status; - 2.
 Donated a minimum of one hour to the Catastrophic Leave Bank in the preceding 12 months and, - 3.
-Exhausted all accrued sick leave, vacation leave, and compensatory time before qualifying for catastrophic leave.

-2. Donation of Hours

-- Catastrophic Leave is paid leave available from hours donated by other County employees. - 1.
+Exhausted all accrued sick leave, vacation leave, and compensatory time before qualifying for catastrophic leave. - 2.
+Donation of Hours - a.
+Catastrophic Leave is paid leave available from hours donated by other County employees. - 1.
 Sickness Leave and Personal Leave are specifically excluded. - 2.
 Donated time shall be credited on an hour for hour basis, regardless of wage either donator or recipient. - 3.
 Employees donating vacation or compensatory leave must donate in increments of whole hours. - 4.
-The donating employee must have a vacation leave balance of at least forty hours remaining after such donation. - Employees may donate all of their accrued compensatory time or holiday leave bank hours. - 6.
+The donating employee must have a vacation leave balance of at least forty hours remaining after such donation. - 5.
+Employees may donate all of their accrued compensatory time or holiday leave bank hours. - 6.
 Donations may be contributed by employees to the Catastrophic Leave Bank or to the account of an individual employee. - 7.
 All individual employee donations in excess of 480 hours will automatically revert to the general Catastrophic Leave Bank fund. - 8.
-Those hours donated to an individual employee not used by the recipient employee in excess of 40 hours will automatically revert to the Catastrophic Leave Bank.
+Those hours donated to an individual employee not used by the recipient employee in excess of 40 hours will automatically revert to the Catastrophic Leave Bank. - 3.
+Approval Process for Use of Catastrophic Leave Bank a.
+An employee requesting use of the Catastrophic Leave Bank must receive the approval of the Human Resources Director.

-- 3. Approval Process for Use of Catastrophic Leave Bank - a.
-An employee requesting use of the Catastrophic Leave Bank must receive the approval of the Human Resources Director. - b.
-Such leave may initially be approved up to a maximum of two hundred and forty (240) donated hours. - 1.
-If the catastrophic illness or injury continues, up to an additional two hundred and forty (240) donated hours may be approved. - c.
-The Human Resources Director shall account for the donation and disbursement of catastrophic leave hours. - d.
-Individual use of catastrophic leave cannot exceed 480 hours during any 12-month period. - e.
-The decision of the Human Resources Director to deny the use of Catastrophic Leave may be appealed to the Civil Service Commission within ten (10) days of the decision. - f.
-The decision by the Civil Service Commission shall be final.
+b.
+Such leave may initially be approved up to a maximum of two hundred and forty (240) donated hours.

+1. If the catastrophic illness or injury continues, up to an additional two hundred and forty (240) donated hours may be approved.

+c.
+The Human Resources Director shall account for the donation and disbursement of catastrophic leave hours.

+d.
+Individual use of catastrophic leave cannot exceed 480 hours during any 12-month period.